 - 1. Rotary Youth Exchange, RYLA, Rotary Friendship Exchange, Rotaract, or Interact programs - 2.
 International travel for people under age 18, unless they are accompanied by a parent or guardian - 3.
 New construction of any permanent structure in which people live, work, or spend a significant amount of time, such as hospitals or container and mobile homes, or of structures in which people carry out activities such as manufacturing and processing.
-If the grant depends on the construction of a building, the construction must be funded by additional club or district funds.
-This restriction doesn't apply to low-cost shelters and simple schools. - 4.
+If the grant depends on the construction of a building, that construction must be paid for with non-grant funds. - 4.
 Renovations to complete buildings that are partially constructed (including those with only the exterior completed) but that have never been occupied or operational - 5.
 Travel for staff of a cooperating organization involved in a humanitarian project - 6.
 Activities primarily carried out by an organization other than Rotary - 7.
 Humanitarian projects that are primarily research-oriented or focused on data collection - 8.
 Humanitarian projects that consist solely of individual travel expenses - 9.
 Undergraduate studies, such as for a bachelor's degree - 10.
 Multiple unrelated projects under one grant